Produce8/cdk-samples/pipelines/README.md

-# Default Alarms Stack

-This is a sample stack that creates 2 lambdas then uses a CDK Aspect to attach 2 types of alarms to each lambda in the stack, one which uses the default error metric and another that uses a custom log filter.
+# Welcome to your CDK TypeScript project!

+This is a blank project for TypeScript development with CDK.

+The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands